Looking for a Sumatra travel guide for solo women over 50? Here it is!

-Around three hours west of Medan lies the reason many people visit Sumatra and the heart of North Sumatra tourism: Bukit Lawang, a bustling little village on the edge of the river, bordering the Gunung Leuser National Park.
+Around three hours west of Medan lies the reason many people visit Sumatra and the heart of North Sumatra tourism: Bukit Lawang, a bustling little village on the edge of the river, bordering Gunung Leuser National Park.
 It’s one of the most popular places to visit in Sumatra, and part of any Sumatra backpacking route.

 Once a sanctuary and release site for endangered Sumatran orangutans, it’s now a popular tourist attraction and probably your best bet for seeing wild (or often, semi-wild) orangutans.
 As it’s surrounded with rich Sumatra jungle, you’ll also see plenty of other amazing flora and fauna.

 It’s also worth noting that there are other options for orangutan trekking in North Sumatra and Aceh.
 Close to Bukit Lawang, you have two small, authentic villages bordering the jungle – Batu Katak and Tangkahan.

-If you’re willing to go further afield, Ketambe (in Aceh, the neighbouring province to the North) is a fantastic off-the-beaten-path location and jumping off point for Sumatra jungle trekking.
-These places don’t offer the same high chances of seeing wild orangutans as Bukit Lawang, but the orangutans are generally wilder and exhibit fewer unnatural behaviours.
+If you’re willing to go further afield, Ketambe (in Aceh, the neighboring province to the North) is a fantastic off-the-beaten-path location and jumping-off point for Sumatra jungle trekking.
+These places don’t offer the same high chances of seeing wild orangutans as Bukit Lawang, but the orangutans are generally wilder and exhibit fewer unnatural behaviors.

 Relax at Lake Toba

 Is Lake Toba worth visiting?
-If you fancy exploring an island in the middle of the world’s largest crater lake?
-Visit Samosir Island in Lake Toba, about four hours’ drive (and a 30-minute ferry ride) from Medan.
+If you fancy exploring an island in the middle of the world’s largest crater lake, it totally is.
+Visit Samosir Island in Lake Toba, a four-hour drive (and a 30-minute ferry ride) from Medan.